- 100: A collection of words and images to mark the centenary of the University of Bristol

 The 300-page book includes contributions from nearly 60 people, most of whom have a past or present connection with the University, and is further enlivened by numerous high-quality photographs and a smattering of cartoons and other illustrations.

-Contributors include Alice Roberts, doctor and presenter of Coast and Don’t Die Young; the late Harry Patch, former World War I veteran; actor Tim Pigott-Smith; architect George Ferguson; author Julia Donaldson; journalist and writer Misha Glenny; science communicator Kathy Sykes; rugby player Josh Lewsey; Liam Donaldson, Chief Medical Officer for England; Will Hutton, Chief Executive of The Work Foundation and former editor of The Observer; novelist and screenwriter David Nicholls; historian and landscape architect Roy Strong; and Brenda Hale, the University’s current Chancellor and the first female Law Lord.
+Contributors include Alice Roberts, doctor and presenter of Coast and Don’t Die Young; the late Harry Patch, former World War I veteran; actor Tim Pigott-Smith; architect George Ferguson; author Julia Donaldson; journalist and writer Misha Glenny; science communicator Kathy Sykes; rugby player Josh Lewsey; Liam Donaldson, Chief Medical Officer for England; Will Hutton, Chief Executive of The Work Foundation and former editor of The Observer; novelist and screenwriter David Nicholls; historian and landscape architect Roy Strong; and Brenda Hale, the University’s former Chancellor and the first female Law Lord.

 The many subjects covered in this eclectic miscellany include the value of scholarship, the challenges facing higher education, the reality of student life in Bristol in former decades, the architecture of the University, the future of computing, the international fashion world of the 1960s, and University research into cot death that has saved the lives of an estimated 100,000 babies worldwide.